Take it or leave it…

 All that for $99 /month.

-Not bad right?
+Not bad, right?

 Mastering LinkedIn Sales Navigator can significantly enhance your sales and prospecting efforts.
-Investing in this tool really worth it.

-For sales professionals seeking to build relationships, LinkedIn Sales Navigator is invaluable.
-Use it when you want to target specific companies or roles, and then leverage its advanced features to stay updated on important milestones and opportunities with your leads.
-Pairing this with other LinkedIn tools, such as Ads, can further enhance your outreach strategy
+Use it when you want to target specific companies or roles.
+Then, leverage its advanced features to stay updated on important milestones and opportunities with your leads.

 Sales Navigator offers different pricing plans.
 Sales Navigator Core (Professional): $99/month.
 Sales Navigator Advanced (Team): $149/month.
-Sales Navigator Advanced Plus (Enterprise): starts at $1600/year
+Sales Navigator Advanced Plus (Enterprise): starts at $1600/year.